1. Purpose of this Privacy Notice

-7. Transferring personal data outside the European Economic Area (EEA)
+7. Transferring personal data outside of the United Kingdom (UK)

-We may transfer the personal data we collect about you to countries outside of the EEA in order to perform our contract with you.
+We may transfer the personal data we collect about you to countries outside of the UK in order to perform our contract with you.

-Where there is not an adequacy decision by the European Commission in relation to a country, it will not be deemed to provide an adequate level of protection for your personal information for the purpose of the Data Protection Legislation.
+Where there is not an adequacy decision by the UK Government in relation to a country, it will not be deemed to provide an adequate level of protection for your personal information for the purpose of the Data Protection Legislation.

 We have put in place model contract clauses to ensure that your personal data is treated by those third parties in a way that is consistent with and which respects the Data Protection Legislation.